History of Le Havre: Le Havre after 1945

 General Charles de Gaulle visited Le Havre on 7 October 1944.
 The city received the Legion of Honour on 18 July 1949 for the "heroism with which it has faced its destruction".

 In spring 1945, Raoul Dautry of the Ministry of Reconstruction and Urban Development entrusted the project to rebuild the city of Le Havre to Auguste Perret.
 The city council requested Brunau form part of the planning team, but subsequently he left a short time later due to creative conflicts with Perret.
 Perret wanted to make a clean sweep of the old structures and apply the theories of structural classicism.
 The material to be used for the building construction was concrete and the general plan was an orthogonal frame.
 Officially, the reconstruction was completed in the mid-1960s.

 The triangular axis of the Boulevard François I, the Avenue Foch and Rue de Paris led the traveller north, south, east and west of the town centre.
 The pre-war shopping precinct of Rue de Paris was redesigned with wide footpaths.
 A surrounding gridiron street system allowed for opened shopping areas, far from the dense and overcrowded crannies of the old.
 The Place de l’Hotel de Ville, the central square, was lined with 330 apartments around the edge in varying sizes and permitted a 1000-person occupancy.
+At the centre of this development was the new Hôtel de Ville, completed in 1958.
 State funds also allowed for the building of high-rise apartments over six blocks leading into the residential areas.
 These new apartments possessed the latest innovations including central heating.
 The Avenue Foch stretched 80 metres wide, a little more than the Champs-Élysées in Paris.
 The finest apartments were built here facing the northern sunlight.
 Beyond the concrete formations of the inner township stretched the Saint-Francois neighbourhood, made up of red-brick residences and slate rooflines.
 Aplemont’s three-square-kilometre rebuild consisted of detached housing, double storey terraces and small apartment blocks.
 A church, community centre and shops also defined the new features.
 The inclusion of 7.7 km² of green spaces with parks, gardens and woodlands added to the port’s urban renewal.
 This equates to an average of 41 square metres of green space per inhabitant, exceptional for any European city of its time.
 The Museum of Modern Art and the first House of Culture in the region were inaugurated in 1961 by André Malraux.
 The commune was enlarged through the annexation of Bleville, Sanvic, and Rouelles.